Bharat9848/notes/DistributedSystem.md

      - events will be casually ordered as they come to single leader.
 Leader can choose simple montonically increasing sequence to order them.
      - cannot scale beyond a single node.

+### Delievery Semantics
  - **Exactly-once semantics**
   1. Idempotent operation and retrying:
    a.
 Using offset
    b. idempotent operation by nature
   2. Distributed transaction

+ - **At least once**
+  1. Consumer is just failed before sending ack to the sender.
+In this case message will be retried and consumed multiple times.

+ - **At most once**

 ## Consensus Algorithm
   - Assumes safety property which includes following properties